Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - No connection to sales data from your POS

 You run a 6-person marketing agency.
 Not ready for payroll yet.
-Just need time tracking and maybe scheduling.
+Just need time tracking.

 With Homebase: